Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: MODEL VALIDATION

+In \cref{fig:histograms}, the uniform and tapered models perform roughly equivalently at lower tensions ($<$ 20~N) across the backbone, suggesting that the robot can be approximated well as a uniform rod in this regime.
+At higher tensions ($\geq$ 20~N), however, the tapered model shows improved performance, which is the expected gain over the high-strain regions that the uniform model does not capture accurately.
+Additionally, both models exhibit higher tip error at low cable tensions.
+The coarse load cell resolution limits detection of subtle shape changes, and mechanical play between the load cells and base housing occasionally introduces a dead zone near the upright, unactuated configuration, where shape changes cannot be resolved without sufficient applied tension.
 We hypothesize that a primary source of error is the resolution mismatch between the Vicon system (millimeter-level) and the load cells (0.125~N/bit).
-The coarse load cell resolution limits detection of subtle shape changes, and mechanical play between the load cells and base housing occasionally introduces a dead zone near the upright and unactuated configuration, where shape changes cannot be resolved without sufficient applied tension.
 Efforts are underway to improve sensor integration to mitigate these effects.
 Additional error sources arising from nonlinear material properties and manufacturing imperfections may be mitigated through further material testing and modeling, or compensated via residual learning methods such as those in \cite{shen2020}.